cgerards/check24-gendev/CONCEPT.md

 - have no dependency on AWS-only services such as Lambda, DynamoDB, SQS, API Gateway, or proprietary SDKs
 - can be deployed identically on any platform (e.g., Google Cloud, Azure, DigitalOcean, Render, Fly.io, or a local Kubernetes cluster)

-Although Vercel is convenient for Next.js, the project intentionally avoids Vercel-specific features such as:
+**The frontend does not use Vercel-specific features, such as**:
 - Edge Config
 - Vercel KV / Blob / Analytics
-- Serverless Functions
 - Middleware tied to Vercel’s runtime

-**Instead, the frontend uses**:
+**The frontend uses:**
 - standard Next.js App Router
 - pure static + client-rendered + SSR pages
 - environment variables that follow standard .env patterns
 - build output that works anywhere (.next)

+## 5 Performance Strategy

+### 5.1 Async Fan-Out

+Orchestrator uses non-blocking asynchronous calls to speedboats with:
+- request timeouts
+- deadline-based merging
+- parallel fan-out

+If a speedboat is slow, the Home Screen will still load.

+### 5.2 Graceful Degradation

+- Widget timeouts → omit widget
+- Speedboat fails → omit widget
+- Home always loads with clean UX
+- Ensure Core never propagates product failures

+## 6 High Availability
+Designed so that:
+- Orchestrator replicas are stateless → auto-recover
+- Speedboats isolated → single product outage ≠ Home failure
+- Load balancer performs health checking
+- Sidecar circuit breakers for preventing cascading failures

-## 6 Why This Architecture Meets the Guiding Principles
+## 7 Why This Architecture Meets the Guiding Principles
 ✔ Decentralized

 Every product runs independently.